-Establishing a best practice approach to customer renewals may seem herculean, but it doesn’t have to be.
+Establishing a best practice approach to contract renewals may seem herculean, but it doesn’t have to be.
 However, there are specific steps you must enable in order to empower your renewals team to rise above the status quo.

-Set Your Course for Renewals Effectiveness
+Set Your Course for Renewal Effectiveness

 Do you have a singular view of upcoming renewals prioritized as high, medium and low based on revenue size, retention risk and upside opportunity?
 You’ll also need to know if you have the ability to improve economic position by negotiating out unfavorable terms, such as termination for convenience.